The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Conclusions

-Changing the functional by dropping terms according to the one's needs is useful for explorative purposes, the ultimate goal of this line of research still being the realization of a reliable functional, ideally flexible enough to adapt to disparate conditions.
+Changing the functional by dropping terms according to one's needs is useful for explorative purposes, the ultimate goal of this line of research still being the realization of a reliable functional, ideally flexible enough to adapt to disparate conditions.
 Finding the proper balance between the various spin-dependent terms would improve the predictive power of the current formulations.
 As is known, one conclusion of Ref.~\cite{Les} was that the available parametrizations for the tensor force are not able to adjust the drawbacks of the central and spin-orbit part of the Skyrme functional, although it can offer extra degrees of freedom to fix the velocity-dependent terms.
 Interest is still driving the search for suitable constraints sensitive to the spin-dependent terms from excited states and/or ground-state properties.
-Clearly, in order to ensure predictability on collective excitations in the RPA or equivalent approaches that strongly depend on the underlying shell-structure, coherent efforts are required to improve the description of the involved single-particle degrees of freedom. \\ The GDR energy is known to be correlated to the symmetry energy in dependence on the TRK enhancement factor, expressed in terms of the t$_1$ and t$_2$ parameters through the effective mass~\cite{Trippa}, which is already employed in fitting procedures (see e.g.~\cite{Chabanat}).
-Input from the deformation splitting could also be taken into account.
+Clearly, in order to ensure predictability on collective excitations in the RPA or equivalent approaches that strongly depend on the underlying shell-structure, coherent efforts are required to improve the description of the involved single-particle degrees of freedom. \\ The GDR energy is known to be correlated to the symmetry energy in dependence on the TRK enhancement factor, expressed in terms of the $t_1$ and $t_2$ parameters through the effective mass~\cite{Trippa}, which is already employed in fitting procedures (see, e.g.,~Ref.~\cite{Chabanat}).
+Input from the deformation splitting could also be taken into account. \\ Concerning further applications, we saw that the spin-dependent terms of the Skyrme functional can affect the tails of the nuclear response.
+The fraction of dipole strength concentrated in the low energy tail of the GDR, around the threshold for particle emission, impacts on the photodisintegration rates, of particular interest for nucleosynthesis (see, e.g.,~Ref.~\cite{Utsu}).
+In such region, also pertaining to pigmy resonances, pairing correlations and the coupling to low-lying phonon can play a role~\cite{DS}.
+The investigation of such an energy window by means of TDHF simulations, even in the linear approximation, is delicate, because proper attention is required to remove artifacts related to the Fourier transform and possible unphysical effects from the coupling to zero modes.
+In any case, the treatment of anharmonicities with the full Skyrme-tensor functional, in particular the extensions to account for coupling to high lying 2p-2h states, which is expected to be strengthened by the tensor force, would be an interesting step to undertake. \\ Finally, studying particle emission from collective excitations allows one to access information about the involved single-particle degrees of freedom as well as the mechanisms responsible for their cooperation, of interest for both the (interdependent) nuclear structure and nuclear interaction modeling.